Research Groups & Labs

 In order to improve the aerodynamic characteristics and efficiency of fluid machinery, it is necessary to develop advanced flow control devices such as sensors/actuators and to build control systems integrated them.
 This research group is engaged in the following research topics with the aim of realizing green innovation with the Sustainable Development Goals (SDGs) and strengthening industrial competitiveness.

-Keywords : Automotive aerodynamics, Drone, Gas turbine, Active flow control, Plasma actuator, Plasma fluid simulation, Data science, Flight control, Combustion, Hydrogen, Ammonia
+Keywords : Automotive aerodynamics, Drone, Gas turbine, Active flow control, Plasma actuator (PA), Plasma simulation, Sparse sensing, Flight control

 Thermofluid System Group

 Our main mission is to construct a technical foundation for the approaching of the “sustainable society”.
-Our research topics include visualization and numerical simulation technologies related to the phase-change heat transfer, heat-pumps, or power generation cycles.
+Our research topics include microfabrication, numerical simulation, and visualization technologies related to electronic device cooling, heat-pumps, and power generation cycles.
 In addition, our research covers the electrochemical energy conversion devices such as fuel cells, water electrolyzers, and co-electrolyzers.

 Energy Electronics Group